v2how/v2how.github.io/content/post/2021-02-26-brook-server-client-ubuntu-20-04.md

 ## Step 9 — (Optional) Running Brook on Your Server as a Daemon

-This tutorial follows the recommened setup order of running the Brook command directly first, to make sure there are no errors, before running it with `joker`.
+This tutorial follows the recommended setup order of running the Brook command directly first, to make sure there are no errors, before running it with `joker`.
 As a final step, you can optionally run Brook under `joker`.

 Go back to your first terminal session, the one where you are SSH-ing into your server.